kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/multi-table-queries/lessons/trending-tech-books.md

 | 4   | Python Crash Course        | Python               | 34.99 |
 | 5   | Head First Java            | Java                 | 44.99 |

-Write a query to find the technical books that are not currently trending.
-This will help the publisher to review the books that are not currently popular and consider creating new editions or improving the existing ones.
+Write a query to find the technical books that are not currently trending. **Hint:** you can use one of the set operations.

 ## Expected Results